Lauricenia/Unit3_Repo/Map_FILE_REDUCTION_PYTHON.md

 list(filter(lambda x : x > avg, data))
 print(filter)
 ```
-*lambda: anonymous function means that a function is without a name.
+*lambda: Is an anonymous function (a function is without a name).
 This function can have any number of arguments but only one expression, which is evaluated and returned.*

 Remove missing data(special example)
 --------